nunux-keeper/keeper-web-app/README.md

 * `make logs` - View container logs.
 * `make rm` - Removing the container.
 * `make clean` - Removing the container and the image.
-* `make install` - Install container as a systemd service.
+* `make install` - Install generated site into the deployment directory.

 Here's a brief summary of available NPM commands: